OsBlaineOra/db-devops-tools/Liquibase.md

 Some database objects are created using the "Create or Replace" syntax such as Views and PL/SQL objects (Functions, Procedures, Packages and Triggers).
 It is a good practice to maintain the source for these objects directly in your VCS and have liquibase "re-compile" them whenever they change.

-Tyically the source for these objects would reside in another directory but for simplicity sake in this lab, they are located in the runOnChange directory with the Liquibase changelogs.
+Typically the source for these objects would reside in another directory but for simplicity sake in this lab, they are located in the runOnChange directory with the Liquibase changelogs.

 Review the following files.
 runOnce/status_view.sql